 Conversely, Marxist economists anticipate a never ending crises of capitalism (such as the great recession) that will lead to its collapse.

 But what about recent events?
-Does Piketty’s data suggest that perhaps Marx was right?
-We will discuss this next week.
+Does Piketty’s data suggest that perhaps Marx was partially right?
+Yes and no. We will discuss this next week.

-The major impact of capitalist and technological growth in the 20th century has been in the structure of employment.
+The major impact of technological growth in the 20th century has been in the structure of employment.
 The structure of economic growth has a huge impact on jobs.

 - See table 2.4 on changes to the labour market.